 Getting back to the recovery process, click on the Start button or any specific filters to start the process.
 In the next screen, you will see a list of partitions, both active and deleted but marked by different colors to easy identification.
 The primary Windows partition will be marked with a Windows icon and the external storage with a plug icon.
 It will display the exact drive letters for each, which makes it easy to identify.
 If you plug a drive later, you can always click on the refresh icon on the top-right of the hard disk drives section.

 Select any one of the drives, and click on the Scan button to start the scanning process.
 This process will perform a quick scan of the drive and give you an immediate result.
-The displayed results only show a list of files that can be recovered, and not which are also on the hard drive.
+The displayed results only show a list of files that can be recovered and not which are also on the hard drive.
 I have seen some of the software to do that, and then one has to use the filter.
 That’s not the case here.

 After the quick scan, you get a link to start Deep Scan.
-Click on it, and it will perform a sector by sector search for these files and list them with whatever information is available, including file type, name, and data.
+Click on it, and it will perform a sector-by-sector search for these files and list them with whatever information is available, including file type, name, and data.
 That said, it will take a lot more time, and it would be best to keep it running for some time and wait for the scan to complete.

 The Deep Scan results can be very impressive.
 I was able to recover files from as early as 2011, especially the images.
-I remember owning a printer and took pictures of it using the good old Nokia Lumia 610.
+I remember owning a printer and taking pictures of it using the good old Nokia Lumia 610.

 The results are exhaustive, and the best way to find files is by using the search feature.
 You can enter the keyword, and it will pull images based on the file name, metadata, and so on.